xieyezi/genji/README.md

-a state management fromework by vue3 reactivity
+a react state management framewok by vue3 reactivity api